What Needs Attention Right Now

 | Display | Personal laptop or tablet, opened when needed | Wall-mounted screen, always visible, no login required |

 Five components appear on nearly every effective operational dashboard.
-Whether you are building a KPI dashboard for a support team or a status board for a logistics centre, the categories are consistent.
+Whether the context is a support desk, a logistics centre, or a production line, these categories are consistent.
 Each one answers a question that the people managing live work ask repeatedly throughout the day.
+Getting the balance right matters: too few components and the team lacks what they need, too many and the dashboard becomes unreadable from the wall.

 Status Board

 A visual representation of items in each stage of the workflow.
-How many tickets are in triage, in progress, awaiting review, and completed today?
+How many tickets are in triage, in progress, awaiting review, completed today.
+How many orders are picked, packed, dispatched, delivered.
 The status board is the heartbeat of the operation.
 It shows flow, and more importantly, it shows where flow has stopped.

 Stuck Items

 Items that have been in the same state for longer than expected, highlighted rather than hidden.
 A ticket "in progress" for six hours when the average is 90 minutes.
+An order "awaiting dispatch" since yesterday.
 Stuck items are the single most valuable signal on an ops dashboard.
-They surface problems that would otherwise sit quietly in a queue.
+They surface problems that would otherwise sit quietly in a queue until someone notices.

-Progress against daily KPI targets displayed as simple progress bars or fraction counts.
+Progress against daily targets displayed as simple progress bars or fraction counts.
 47 of 120 orders processed.
 18 of 30 tickets resolved.
-Targets give the team a shared sense of pace and answer "are we on track?" without requiring mental arithmetic.
+Targets give the team a shared sense of pace and answer "on track or behind?" without requiring mental arithmetic.

 Capacity

 Who is available, who is overloaded, and what is unassigned.
-Particularly important for teams handling incoming work throughout the day.
+Particularly important for teams handling incoming work throughout the day: support desks, logistics teams, operations centres.
 Capacity data prevents the silent bottleneck where one person is drowning while another has bandwidth.

 Recent Activity